Dollar Cost Averaging is more risky than you think| Updated: |

 When you have a large sum of money to invest, you have two choices.
-Either you invest it at once or you cut it in smaller sums and you invest it over a longer period.
+Either you invest it at once or cut it in smaller sums, and you invest it over a longer period.
 The latter option is called Dollar Cost Averaging (DCA).

-Most people will tell you that you should always Dollar Cost Average your investments.
-However, I believe that investing a lump sum is always better than using DCA.
+Most people will tell you that you should always use Dollar Cost Averaging for your investments.
+But, in practice, investing a lump sum is better than using DCA.

-In this post, we are going to see what is DCA exactly and what are its advantages and downsides.
-With that done, we will know how to invest a lump sum.
+In this article, we will see what DCA is and its advantages and downsides.
+By the end of the article, you will know how to invest a lump sum.

-We are also going to talk about Continuous Investing.
-This when you invest your savings every month, as soon as you have it available.
-Some people call this DCA, but I think this is not accurate.
+We will also talk about Continuous Investing.
+Continuous Investing when you invest your savings every month as soon as you have it available.
+Some people call this DCA, but it is not accurate.
 These are two different things.
-One is great, but the other is not.
+One is excellent, but the other is not.

 Dollar Cost Averaging (DCA)

-Dollar Cost Averaging (DCA) is the idea of investing a large sum of money over a longer time period.
-This will effectively average the price of what you are buying over a longer period of time.
+Dollar Cost Averaging (DCA) is the idea of investing a large sum of money over an extended period.
+DCA will effectively average the price of what you are buying over a longer period.
 Hence the name of dollar cost averaging your purchase.

 We can take an example.
 Let’s say you got 60’000 USD to invest.
-You want to invest it in the Vanguard Total World ETF (VT), the ETF that we already talked a lot about.
+You want to invest it in the Vanguard Total World ETF (VT).

 You could invest it at once today in the stock market.
 But you are afraid that the market will suddenly drop.
-And it is true that the market can easily drop a few percents in one day.
-And can drop up to 40% in a few months.
-This does not happen but can happen.
+And, indeed, the market can quickly lose a few percent in one day.
+And can drop up to 50% in a few months (or even weeks).
+Such a significant drop does not happen often, but it can happen.
 And you are afraid that just after you invested your big sum, the market will drop a lot.

-So, instead of investing it at once, you decide to Dollar Cost Average your purchase of VT.
-You cut your sum into 12 parts of 5000 USD.
-And you decide to invest one part every month for one year.
+So, instead of investing it at once, you decide to Dollar Cost Average your VT purchase.
+You cut your lump sum into 12 parts of 5000 USD.
+And you choose to invest one part every month for one year.

-So if the price of VT tanks shortly after you did your first investment, you will have saved a lot of money since the average price of your investments will be lower than it would have been.
+So if the price of VT goes down significantly shortly after you made your first investment, you will have saved a lot of money since the average price of your investments will be lower than it would have been.

 DCA introduces another risk

-You have eliminated one big risk.
-However, you have just introduced a new big risk.
+You have eliminated one significant risk.
+However, you have just introduced a new significant risk.
 If the market is going up during the time you are dollar cost averaging, the average price will significantly increase.
 You have traded one risk for another.

-For instance, in the last 100 years, the Dow Jones Industrial Average (DJIA) was up 70% of the years.
-This means it twice more likely to go up than to go down.
-So you are increasing the risks in your portfolio by using DCA.
+For instance, in the last 100 years, the Dow Jones Industrial Average (DJIA) was up 70% of the last 100 years.
+So, the DJIA is twice more likely to go up than to go down.
+Thus you are increasing the risks in your portfolio by using DCA.

 Downsides of DCA

-First of all, when you dollar cost average your purchase, you are betting against the market.
+First of all, when you dollar-cost average your purchase, you are betting against the market.
 However, there is a higher probability that the market will go up rather than down.
-This means you are increasing your risks.
+By dollar cost averaging, you are increasing your risks.

 All the cash that is waiting to be invested is incurring some opportunity cost.
 First of all, it will not generate any dividends.
-In average, a good stock market index will have a dividend yield of about 2%.
-You are missing on that.
+On average, a good stock market index will have a dividend yield of about 2%.
+You are missing on the dividends.
 And you are also increasing the risk of inflation.

-One small disadvantage of DCA is that you will likely increase the transactions fees for your investment.
+One small disadvantage of DCA is that you will likely increase the transaction fees for your investment.
 Generally, most brokers have a small flat fee and a percentage fee.
-If you invest twelve times instead of once, you will pay 12 times more flat fees.
-This should not be a lot of money, but this is still some wasted money.
+If you invest twelve times instead of once, you will pay 12 times the transaction fees.
+These fees should not be a lot of money, but this is still some wasted money.

 DCA is a short-term strategy!
 If you want to invest for the long-term, it is not a good strategy.
 Most of the time, it will not work.

-And talking about the period, you still have to choose the period of time during which you want to dollar cost average your investment.
+And talking about the period of investing, you still have to choose the period during which you want to dollar cost average your investment.
 A typical time frame is one year.
 But you could choose to invest for two years or only six months.
-Choosing the optimal period of time for DCA is impossible.
-This is market timing.
+Choosing the optimal period for DCA is impossible.
+Trying to do so is market timing.

-In fact, the entire idea of DCA is very close to market timing.
-If you have doubts as to whether the market will go up, you are already timing the market.
-And we have discussed it already, it is a loser’s game.
+The entire idea of DCA is very close to market timing.
+If you doubt whether the market will go up, you are already timing the market.
+And we have discussed market timing previously.
+Timing the market is a loser’s game.
 There is no way to predict the market.
 We can only base our decisions on the facts that we already have.
 These facts are more than one hundred years of stock market data.
 And these have shown that generally, the stock market is going up.
 Therefore, you should bet on the market going up, not down.

-Value Averaging is an alternative way to do dollar cost averaging.
-Instead of investing the same amount every month, you will invest based on the current value of your shares.
+Value Averaging is an alternative to dollar-cost averaging.
+Instead of investing the same amount every month, you will invest based on your shares’ current value.

-Let’s take the same example as before, you want to invest 60’000 USD in 12 months.
-The first month you will invest 5000 USD as with DCA.
-However, the second month you will invest an amount so that the value of your shares reach 10’000 USD.
+Let’s take the same example as before.
+You want to invest 60’000 USD in 12 months.
+In the first month, you will invest 5000 USD as with DCA.
+However, in the second month, you will invest an amount so that the value of your shares reaches 10’000 USD.
 For example, if the shares went down in value to 4500, you will buy 5500 USD to bring it back to 10’000.
 If the shares are then going up the next month and reach 11’000 USD, you will have to invest 4000 USD.

 So instead of having a fixed investment each month, you have a fixed goal.

-Some people like Value Averaging because it avoids investing too much when the market is going up and invest more when the market is going down.
+Some people like Value Averaging because it avoids investing too much when the market is going up and investing more when the market is going down.

 However, it has some important downsides.
 If the market goes down a lot during the year, you will have to invest much more than you planned.
-If you invested during the financial crisis of 2008, you would have had to invest more than 80’000 USD to bring back the value to 60’000 USD.
-So where are you going to find the extra 20’000 USD?
+If you invested during the financial crisis of 2008, you would have had to invest more than 80’000 USD in bringing back the value to 60’000 USD.
+So where will you find the extra 20’000 USD?

 And on the contrary, if the market is going very well, you may have to invest less than you wanted.
-Then, what are you going to do with the extra money?
+Then, what will you do with the extra money?

 How to invest a Lump Sum?

-Now that we have seen that DCA is mostly a bad idea, it is really easy to know how to invest a lump sum.
+Now that we have seen that DCA is mostly a bad idea, it is straightforward to know how to invest a lump sum.

 You should invest a lump as soon as possible and at once.
-You need to know your target allocation and use the lump sum to make sure your portfolio is balanced.
+You need to know your target allocation and use the lump sum to ensure your portfolio is balanced.
 If you need bonds, buy bonds.
 If you need stocks, buy stocks.
-And if you need both, just buy both!
+And if you need both, buy both!
 It is an excellent time to balance your portfolio correctly.